RokoVarano/Redux-Bookstore/Readme.md

 ### Setup
 - clone the Repo: https://github.com/RokoVarano/redux-bookstore.git
 ### Install
--

 - In the cloned project folder, run 'npm run start'

 ### Usage

 - Use the top links to switch between the book lists and the categories page.
-More functionality coming soon
+- In the books page, fill the form at the bottom to add a new book
+- In each of the book widgets, you can click the 'remove' button to remove a book
+- App id is generated only once and saved in local storage for testing convinience.
+If you need to reset the memory and generate a new ID, delete app_id from localStorage.

 ### Run tests